I teach the following courses at the LSE:

 IR416 The EU in the World

-This course is required for students following the MSc Politics and Government of the European Union (International Relations stream) degree.
-It covers the development of the external activities of the European Union, including the development of Common Foreign and Security Policy; the relationship between the member states and these external activities, in particular the impact of the evolution of EU institutions and policies on national foreign policies; and the relations between the EU and non-EU states and regions.
+This course covers the development of the external activities of the European Union, including the development of Common Foreign and Security Policy; the relationship between the member states and these external activities, in particular the impact of the evolution of EU institutions and policies on national foreign policies; and the relations between the EU and non-EU states and regions.

 IR433 The International Politics of EU Enlargement